 - Plants – A landscape border made of plants is one of the most widely used.
 You can choose ground covers, flowers, small shrubs or ornamental grasses.
+A great choice for keeping your outdoor space natural.
 Read more about using edging plants as a landscape border here.

 - Rocks – Rocks are also a popular option for a landscape border.
 This is because they come in a range of styles and are great for creating small retaining walls for kitchen gardens, ponds and other sections of the lawn.
+They are functional, easy to set-up, and their muted tone will likely match any garden.
 You can learn more about different types of rocks to use for the edge of a pond.

-- Mulch– If you don’t want to use plants or rocks, mulch is another material that will give your landscape border a natural feel, and the good thing is that it’s readily available.
+- Mulch- If you don’t want to use plants or rocks, mulch is another material that will give your landscape border a natural feel, and the good thing is that it’s readily available, relatively inexpensive, and easy to set-up.
 All you need to do is strip grass from the outer edges of your flower beds or walkways and fill these sections with mulch.

 When it comes to wood, you can decide to use treated or untreated wood.
 Each of these has its fair share of setbacks.
 For instance, treated wood is not good for plants or beneficial insects.